-As of the date of this report, the Reclamation Authority is working with CAM on a potential restart of the Project under different deal terms, and CAM is in a due diligence period until January 9, 2023 (which may be extended), but the parties remain in litigation and still in the discovery and pre-trial motion phase.
+During the due diligence period, certain milestones in the litigation were also noted.
+The parties were still in the discovery and pre-trial motion phase.
 On March 15, 2021, the Los Angeles Superior Court granted a demurrer to the City of Carson and the Carson Successor Agency, removing them from the action (and awarded the City attorney's fees), and approved the removal of the negligence and negligent supervision claims against the Reclamation Authority, making the legal action largely contractual (notwithstanding the appeal rights of CAM-Carson).
-CAM appealed the decision and in the Fall of 2022, the Court of Appeals overturned the lower court ruling removing the City, agreeing that there may be merit to the City's claims of non-involvement put it was premature to remove the City from the action via a demurrer.
+CAM appealed the decision.
+In the Fall of 2022, the Court of Appeals overturned the lower court ruling removing the City, agreeing that there may be merit to the City's claims of non-involvement put it was premature to remove the City from the action via a demurrer.